MechanicalRock/twitter-blurb-generator/module3/index.md

 **3.4.2 Call the Export Results Function from the Scan Webhook**

 A scan may return multiple sources where it thinks the plagiarised text comes from.
 For the amount of text we are scanning it is safe to assume we should get a response back from Copy Leaks in 2 minutes.
-Looking at the scan results we receive from Copy Leaks, there is a lot of information we are not interested in for this workshop https://api.copyleaks.com/documentation/v3/webhooks/completed.
+Looking at the scan results we receive from Copy Leaks, there is a lot of information we are not interested in for this workshop: https://api.copyleaks.com/documentation/v3/webhooks/completed#1-example.
 We are only interested in the result in `results.internet` which has the highest amount of `matchedWords`.
 That is to say we are only interested in the source which has the most amount of plagiarised text.

 1. Edit your webhook to find the scan result which has the highest number of `matchedWords`.
 Instead of writing the entire scan to firebase, write only the number of `matchedWords`.